 Gynecomastia correction is a simple and safe procedure in the hands of an expert plastic surgeon.
-For best results from the surgery and for complete recovery, however, your involvement and co-operation is essential.
+As we often tell our gynecomastia male breast surgery patients in Boston, however, patient involvement and co-operation are essential for the best results and complete recovery.
 Your surgeon will give you a detailed recovery schedule which is important for you to follow, beginning from immediately after the surgery.

 Before you go in for the surgery, make sure that that there will be someone to drive you home, and be around to help you with personal care and small chores for the next couple of days.
 You are likely to encounter some amount of discomfort and pain on account of the surgery, and it is best to avoid strain of any kind.